 Lucent Technologies donated 3 bookcases to us, where we have started to assemble a reference library of older Scouting books and magazines.
 These are available for any visitor to browse.

 The room where the museum is located is almost 1000 square feet in size.
-Most of it is used as exhibit space, 800 square feet.
+Most of it is used as exhibit space.
 An office and artifact storage area occupies about one-sixth of the space.
 The furniture and metal storage closets were scavenged from the old council office when it closed in 2004.